-Electric projects with a 110 or 120 V alternating current (AC) power source.
+Electric projects with a 110 or 120 V alternating current (AC) power boards, or shop lights.

-Some project examples are household wiring demonstrations, small appliances extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
 Projects may be a restoration or original construction.
 The project must be operational and meet minimum safety standards.
 AC projects must be 110/120 V, no 240 V exhibits are allowed, and must be constructed such that the judges have wiring access to examine the quality and safety of workmanship.